Magnetic field draping around clumpy high-velocity clouds in galactic halo: The evolution of total cold gas mass

 Now we compare the evolution of the magnetized (MC and MU; red solid and dashed lines) and non-magnetized (HC and HU; red solid and dashed lines) models.
-In the uniform cloud cases, the cold gas mass of the HU cloud is always higher than the MU cloud and the separation between the two curves grows with time.
-These results agree with previous studies with similar settings, e.g., \citet{Gronnow_2018} and \citealt{Kooij_2021}.
+In the uniform cloud cases, the cold gas mass of the non-magnetized HU cloud is always higher than the magnetized MU cloud and the separation between the two curves grows with time.
+These results agree with previous studies with similar settings, e.g., \citet{Gronnow_2018} and \citet{Kooij_2021}.
 The role of magnetic fields in suppressing the growth of clouds is often discussed and interpreted as an outcome of inhibited Kelvin-Helmholtz mixing at the cloud-halo interface (\citealt{Gronnow_2018, Gronnow_2022}).
 We show evidence of suppressed hydrodynamic instabilities in the presence of ambient magnetic fields in Section \ref{sec:mhd_vs_hd}.
 The difference between the HC model and the MC model is small throughout the time domain ($<1.8\%$).
-However, the decrease of mass in the MC model slows down and reaches a plateau by $t = 28\,\rm Myr$, whereas the HC model does not show such trend.
-However, we cannot know the fate of the HC cloud at later times from this simulation; the cloud may keep loosing cold gas, but it could also turn around later like most of the other models.
+However, the decrease of mass in the MC model slows down and reaches a plateau by $t = 28\,\rm Myr$, whereas the HC model does not show a such trend.
+Yet, the time domain covered by the HC model is limited to the early phase of the evolution of the cloud and it is hard to predict the fate of the HC cloud at later times; the cloud may keep losing cold gas, but it could also turn around later like most of the other models.

-With reduced or no radiative cooling, both the MC-Z003 model (bright purple solid line) and the MC-NoCool model (bright purple dashed line) show significant decrease in the cold gas (MC-Z003: 89\% and MC-NoCool: 52\% at $t=28\,\rm Myr$).
-Only the initial $15\,\rm Myr$ of the evolution of the MC-NoCool model is shown in Fig. \ref{fig:time} for visualization purposes.
+With reduced or no radiative cooling, both the MC-Z003 model (bright purple solid line) and the MC-NoCool model (bright purple dashed line) show a significant decrease in the cold gas (MC-Z003: 89\% and MC-NoCool: 52\% of the initial mass at $t=28\,\rm Myr$).
 In Section \ref{sec:metal}, we will show how the changed radiative cooling efficiency alters the density structure and the flow pattern around the clouds.
-The clear discrepancy among the MC model, the MC-Z0.03 model, and the MC-NoCool model hints for possibilities of diverse evolutionary tracks of HVCs depending on their metallicity (see Section \ref{sec:obs_metal} for further discussions).
+The clear discrepancy among the MC model, the MC-Z0.03 model, and the MC-NoCool model hints at the possibilities of diverse evolutionary tracks of observed HVCs depending on their metallicity (see Section \ref{sec:obs_metal} for further discussions).